negkhalili/compgenom/README.md

 # learning to understand biological data
-I am sharing my journey, trying to learn about coding as a biology learner, these codes are so so simple, basically as my memo notes.
+I am sharing my journey, trying to learn about coding as a biology learner, these codes are simple, basically as my memo notes.

 1-basics_codes: This file explains parsing FASTA files, alignment using clustal Omega, and calculating pairwise distance using Jukes-Cantor model